AIalchemistART/scms-starter-kit/SCMS_STARTUP_PROMPT.md

-# SCMS Startup Prompt v2.2
+# SCMS Startup Prompt v3.0

 **Purpose**: Copy-paste this prompt at the start of each development session to ensure COMPLETE SCMS workflow with enforcement.

-**Version**: 2.2 (November 11, 2025 - Adds economic optimization principles and retrieval-first bias)
+**Version**: 3.0 (November 13, 2025 - Comprehensive session start with actual AI behavior and organizational framing)

 ---